7 key reasons why specialist language teachers should invest in a Scheme of Work?

 6️.
 Engaging cultural lessons

-Planning and resourcing cultural lessons can be incredibly time-consuming.
-A high-quality Scheme of Work (SOW) includes ready-made cultural resources, helping students build and develop their curiosity about different cultures.
 These are the memorable lessons that students will remember for years to come.
-One of my favourite cultural lessons to teach in French is about ‘La galette des rois’ in Year 4, and I’m frequently asked about it, even by Year 6 students.
+Opportunities for pupils to develop cultural understanding in different units and class topics through the curriculum and in different contexts, will take your expert teaching to a new level.
+A scheme of work will dave you so much time building resources.
+Instead you find it within pre made activities, One of my favourite cultural lessons to teach in French is about ‘La galette des rois' in Year 4, and I'm frequently asked about it, even by Year 6 students.

 7️.
 Built-in Assessment